-In this community Hillcrest students build muscles to manage life.
-They share rooms with students from other cultures, learning how to communicate in the face of conflict.
+In this community, Hillcrest students build muscles to manage life.
+They share rooms with students from other cultures, learning how to communicate in the face of conflict and cultural differences.

-Inside this learning environment students build muscles that forge confidence and equip them for life.
-Students are prepared to handle conflict, because they built understanding and pathways to deal with frustration inside the living environment.
+Inside this learning environment students build muscles that strengthen confidence and equip them for life.
 Students’ sense of self is reinforced in the image of God, where they study and are taught that their value was set in the death and resurrection of Jesus Christ.
-Inside this framework, Hillcrest students report that their first years of college are attacked with confidence, facing difficulties but having the ability to handle the obstacles.
+Inside this framework, Hillcrest students report that their first years of college are completed with confidence, facing difficulties but having the ability to handle the obstacles.